NathanBaulch/terraform-provider-elasticsearch/docs/resources/script.md

 The following arguments are supported:

 * `script_id` - (Required) The name of the script.
 * `lang` - Specifies the language the script is written in.
-Defaults to painless..
+Defaults to painless.
 * `source` - (Required) The source of the stored script.

 ## Attributes Reference